pipeforce/pipeforce.github.io/docs/guides/commands_pipelines/30_functions.md

 <p class="theme-doc-version-badge badge badge--secondary">Since Version: 3.0</p>

-Inside a [Pipeline Expression](../guides/../commands_pipelines/pel) you can access a huge library of functions, which can additionaly simplify your work.
+Inside a [Pipeline Expression](../guides/../commands_pipelines/pel) you can access a huge library of functions, which can additionaly simplify your integration and automation tasks.
 Such utility functions are called **Built-In Functions**.
 See the [reference docs](../../api/functions) for a full list of all available functions.
 If you're missing a function there, please [drop a note](https://github.com/pipeforce/pipeforce.github.io/issues/new).

 ## Usage